Lucius Calpurnius Piso Frugi (consul 133 BC)

+Later in life, he wrote the Annales, a history of Rome from its foundation through to at least 146 BC and probably his own time; only 49 fragments of the Annales survive, preserved in other works.
+Consisting of seven or eight books, it was the first history to split up Roman history into a year-by-year account.

-Family background
+Family

 Piso belonged to the plebeian gens Calpurnia, which emerged during the First Punic War and was of Etruscan descent.
-The Pisones were the most important family of the gens and remained on the fore of Roman politics during the Empire; their first member was Gaius Calpurnius Piso, praetor in 211, also grandfather of Piso the historian.
-This man had two sons, Gaius, the first consul of the gens in 180 who also earned a triumph for his successful command in Spain in 186, and Lucius, only known as ambassador to the Achaean League in 198; the latter was the father of the historian.
-The next generation of the Calpurnii Pisones had an impressive number of consuls—four in 16 years—as in addition to Piso's own consulship in 133, his cousins Lucius Caesoninus, Gnaeus, and Quintus were also consuls, respectively in 148, 138 and 135.
+The Pisones were the most important family of the gens and remained on the fore of Roman politics during the Empire; their first member was Gaius Calpurnius Piso, praetor in 211, also grandfather of this Piso.
+The praetor of 211 had two sons, Gaius, the first consul of the gens in 180 who also earned a triumph for his successful command in Spain in 186, and Lucius, only known as ambassador to the Achaean League in 198; the latter was the father of the historian.
+The next generation of the Calpurnii Pisones had an impressive number of consuls – four in 16 years – as in addition to Piso's own consulship in 133, his cousins Lucius Caesoninus, Gnaeus, and Quintus were also consuls, respectively in 148, 138 and 135.
 Piso was likely born between 182 and 179.

+This Piso had a homonymous son, who was later praetor in 112 BC.
+The son's line eventually produced the Gaius Calpurnius Piso who was the husband of Cicero's daughter Tullia.

 Career

-Tribune of the Plebs (149 BC)
+Tribunate and lex Calpurnia

 Piso probably did his ten-year military service between 165 and 152.
-He is first mentioned in the sources as tribune of the plebs in 149, in his early thirties.
-The previous year, the propraetor Servius Sulpicius Galba had slaughtered 9,000 Lusitanians through treachery.
+Piso is first mentioned in the sources as plebeian tribune in 149.
+The previous year, the propraetor Servius Sulpicius Galba had slaughtered eight or nine thousand Lusitanians through treachery.
+After accepting their unconditional surrender in good faith, he rounded up entire Lusitanian communities, disarmed them, and then massacred their male populations en masse before enslaving the remainder.

 When Galba returned to Rome in 149, he was sued before the people by Lucius Scribonius Libo, Piso's colleague as tribune of the plebs; despite Cato the Censor's vehement support of the accusation, Galba was acquitted.
-Both Cato and Piso had clients in Spain, who were worried by Galba's exactions and asked their patrons to protect them.
-Piso therefore passed the Lex Calpurnia de Repetundis, which established the first permanent criminal court to judge Roman governors' misdeeds in their province—before 149, governors were judged by an ad-hoc court.
-The lex Calpurnia provided that the peregrine praetor directed the court and chose the jurors from the Senate; governors found guilty had to repay the sums extorted.
-This law was a milestone in Roman criminal law, and came at a time when several senators became worried that the exactions committed in the provinces—as Galba did in Lusitania—could alienate the local populations and stain Rome's international reputation.
+Both Cato and Piso had clients in Spain who were worried by Galba's exactions; they asked their patrons to protect them.
+Piso therefore brought the lex Calpurnia de repetundis, which established the first permanent criminal court to judge Roman governors' provincial misdeeds.
+Before 149, governors were judged by an ad hoc court which was only sometimes created for that purpose.

+The lex Calpurnia provided that the peregrine praetor directed the court and chose the jurors from the senate; governors found guilty had to repay the sums extorted.
+The law was a milestone in Roman criminal law – it "provided the model for other permanent criminal tribunals" in the future – and reflected the concern in the senate that unchecked gubernatorial avarice and disregard for norms of war would alienate provincial populations and harm Rome's foreign reputation.